EllenCMartin/EllenCMartin.github.io/index.md

 # using Markdown language, you can customize the following variables!
 # these variables are required -------------------------------
 banner_title: Ellen C. Martin
-banner_subtitle: Wildlife and Conservation Biology.
+banner_subtitle: Wildlife and Conservation Biologist.
 PhD Candidate.
 Research Scientist.
 background_image: /images/mainbanner2.jpg

 # all of the following variables are optional -----------------